Fresh-Teacher/games/README.md

-# THis site is live at https://freshteacher.software/nursery/
+# This site is live at https://freshteacher.software/games/